 - A team familiar with national and local labor laws and regulations

 - The ability to customize services to meet the specific needs of your business

 - Personal access to a professional who will manage your service

 - Global mobility solutions

 - High-profile case studies that show how a company was able to benefit from using the PEO

 New Horizons Global Partners is here to assist you with your employment needs.
 We provide a flexible and customizable set of services that is delivered through a time-tested and cost-effective model.

 By delegating human resources responsibilities to us, you are able to free up your time and energy on the areas of your expertise while we focus on the areas in which we excel.
-We offer PEO services to businesses expanding to Asia, including China, Vietnam, Philippines, Japan, and Singapore.
+We offer all of these PEO benefits and more through our services to businesses expanding to Asia, including China, Vietnam, Philippines, Japan, and Singapore.